mulderp/mulderp.github.com/_posts/2013-03-29-writing-a-book.md

 title: Writing a book - a lesson in pitching
 tags: blogging
 ---
 I was recently approached by some smaller technical publisher with the idea of writing a book on some things I also write here.
 As I like writing, and I have been exploring web ideas for publishing some time ago, I was very intrigued to look more into this.
-An idea for the draft outline for the book came from the publisher, and it looked like the default outline of most computer books: Starting with 'hello world', discuss some testing, and round up with some pratical use cases.
+An idea for the draft outline for the book came from the publisher, and it looked like the default outline of most computer books: Starting with 'hello world', discuss some testing, and round up with some practical use cases.

 I asked myself: Why would I choose the publisher who approached me, and why would I not try with one of the well known publishers for dynamic programming languages and/or web programming?
 After all, if I invest time in research and a manuscript draft, I might even aim at getting access to great editors, distribution channels and well tested tools for publishing.
 And I also reflected, why it makes sense to choose a publisher, not go for self-publishing.
 Nowadays, there are some interesting approaches for self-publishing, that easily give access to some kind of toolchain for publishing, and with some very minimum requirements for a sales channel.